-Move Over ) Editor Command
+Move Over) Editor Command

-Key sequence: Alt+shift+)
+Argument: None Key sequence: Meta+)

 Inserts a new line after the next closing parenthesis, moving the current point to the new line.
 Any indentation preceding the closing parenthesis is deleted, and the new line is indented.